RohanAlexander/georgie_the_dog/README.md

 # georgie_the_dog

-Notes and code exploring Toronto homelessness
+Notes and code exploring Toronto homelessness.

+She's a good dog 8/10.